ExtraFrisky/Byebye-Bby/README.md

 Cool!

-... not cool.
+... not cool. (obviously, fucking stupid)

+I know I'm not going stop you from using a shitty grabber by simply saying so, so here.
+This info might just make you reconsider how much trust and money you put into BbyStealer.

-Bby's server code has **a few key points of interest**.
+Bby's backend code has **a few key points of interest**.

 # Exhibit #1:
 - ```const admins = ["454317547622367232", "917648088582197298"]```;